barryclark/jekyll-now/_posts/2020-03-27-Payments-Intro-Part3.md

 From a simple hand-in-hand transaction in the olden days, to national payment networks, mobile money, complex global banking systems and "value routes".

-As we were going through these systems, you may have noticed a couple of common patterns emerging.
+As we were describing these systems, you may have noticed a couple of common patterns emerging.

 **Trust**
 The existing payment systems' fundamental shortcoming is that of trust.